 Russell Howard Davis - Cleveland's First Black Principal, Civic Activist and Historian

-Mr. Davis was a teacher, administrator, civic activist, and historian of Cleveland’s black community.
-He was the first black male to serve in Cleveland’s secondary schools and the firsts black principal of a Cleveland school.
+Russell H. Davis was a teacher, administrator, civic activist, and historian of Cleveland’s black community.
+He was the first black male to serve in Cleveland’s secondary schools and the first black principal of a Cleveland school.

-Russell Howard Davis was born October 29, 1897, in Cleveland to Jacob and Rosalie Davis.
-His father was a black postal worker, and his mother was a French woman.
-He attended Central High School in Cleveland and was an all-scholastic football player and track team member.
+Russell Howard Davis was born on October 29, 1897, in Cleveland to Jacob and Rosalie Davis.
+His father was a black postal worker, and his mother was French.

 He attended Central High School in Cleveland.
 He earned a bachelor’s degree from Adelbert College of Western Reserve University in 1920.
 When he applied to Case School of Applied Science, he was told, “There’s no future for you in engineering.”
 Despite the warning, he attended Case and received a bachelor’s degree in chemical engineering in 1922 and a master’s degree in education from Western Reserve University in 1933.
 As a student, Davis was an all-scholastic football player, basketball player, and track team member, the only African American on both his high school and college teams.